From castles to natural wonders, here are the top 25 best things to do in Northern Ireland in your lifetime.

 17. The North West 200, Co.
 Derry – experience Ireland’s biggest race

 If you are interested in motorcycles, this one is for you!

 Northern Ireland is one of the best places in the world for motorcycling, and the North West 200 is one of Ireland’s biggest races.

 This motorcycle race is held annually in May on the north coast of Northern Ireland.
 The racecourse is created on the streets and roads between towns of Coleraine, Portstewart, and Portrush.

 It is one of the fastest races in the world, with regular speeds of over 200 mph.
 This event should be on any racing enthusiasts bucket list!

 16. Rathlin Island, Co.
 Antrim – the beautiful tiny island above Ireland

 If you want to get off the grid for a few days, let us tell you about Rathlin Island, one of the top things to see in Northern Ireland.

 Rathlin is Northern Ireland’s only inhabited offshore island with a tiny population of just 150 people.
 It is also the most northerly inhabited island off the coast of the island of Ireland.

-Amidst the jagged scenery of this gorgeous island, you can discover a tranquillity and beauty like never before.
+Amidst the jagged scenery of this gorgeous island, a short boat trip will allow you to discover tranquillity and beauty like never before.